padiketeku/EarthObservation101-Practicals/Activity-06-Collecting Multi-band Imagery for a Project.md

 ## DIY

-You require Sentinel-2 Bottom of Atmosphere imagery with cloud coverage of no more than 5% to explore changes in vegetation water content over time.
+You require Sentinel-2 Bottom of Atmosphere imagery with cloud coverage of no more than 5% from the Earth Engine catalogue to explore changes in vegetation canopy water content over time.
 Using the same ROI used in this practical activity, find the number of Sentinel-2 images available from the  **‘2024-04-01’** to **‘2024-10-31’** for the project.

 **The End**